tomtetzlaff/2023_neuroinspiredcomputing/README.md

-# 2023_neuroinspiredcomputing
+# Lecture "Anatomy of the neocortex"
-lecture slides "Anatomy of the neocortex" for Neuroinspired Computing seminar
+- lecture slides for Neuroinspired Computing seminar